-Representing Burn Victims in Catastrophic Injury Lawsuits
+Representing Burn Victims in Catastrophic Injury Lawsuits in Great Falls, MT

 Of all the catastrophic personal injuries, burns can be the most excruciating and painful for the victim.
 Burn injury victims often have to endure surgery, skin grafts, and protracted rehabilitation.
 Many burn victims are injured in oil rig accidents and other workplace accidents involving explosions, fires, scalding, and electrocution.
 These victims often suffer permanent damage and disfigurement which not only causes excruciating pain, but also results in scarring, nerve damage, and limited mobility.

 At Hoyt & Blewett PLLC, we’ve been advocating for victims of burn injuries since 1985, and our Montana injury lawyers are dedicated to seeking true justice for our clients.
 If your burn injuries were caused by the negligence of another person or organization, you may be entitled to seek compensation for your losses.
 With millions won for our clients over the years, we believe that our results speak for themselves.

 Contact our Montana burn injury attorneys at (406) 233-1302 today to schedule a free consultation.